AndreasLF/HowLowCanYouGo/jobscripts/README.md

 ## Jobscripts
 For reproducibility purpososes we have provided a jobscript template along with a submit_job script.
 The experiment config files can all be found in the [configs folder](https://github.com/AndreasLF/GraphEmbeddings/tree/main/configs).

 To be able to run the jobscripts you need to create an `env_vars.sh` and place it in the [jobscrips folder](https://github.com/AndreasLF/GraphEmbeddings/tree/main/jobscripts).
-Below is an example of vontents of the `env_vars.sh` file:
+Below is an example of the contents of an `env_vars.sh` file:

 ```sh
 export WORKING_DIR=<working_directory>